virtualparadox/BBMap/docs/readme.txt

 Different versions:
-BBMap			Fastest version.
+BBMap			(bbmap.sh) Fastest version.
 Finds single best mapping location.
-BBMapAcc		Slower and more accurate.
+BBMapPacBio		(mapPacBio.sh) Optimized for PacBio's error profile (more indels, fewer substitutions).
 Finds single best mapping location.
-May currently be broken.
-BBMapPacBio		Optimized for PacBio's error profile (more indels, fewer substitutions).
-Finds single best mapping location.
 PacBio reads should be in fasta format.
-BBMapPacBioSkimmer	Designed to find ALL mapping locations with alignment score above a certain threshold; also optimized for Pac Bio reads.
+BBMapPacBioSkimmer	(bbmapskimmer.sh) Designed to find ALL mapping locations with alignment score above a certain threshold; also optimized for Pac Bio reads.
-BBSplit			Uses BBMap or BBMapPacBio to map to multiple references simultaneously, and output the reads to the file corresponding to the best-matching reference.
+BBSplit			(bbsplit.sh) Uses BBMap or BBMapPacBio to map to multiple references simultaneously, and output the reads to the file corresponding to the best-matching reference.
 Designed to split metagenomes or contaminated datasets prior to assembly.
+BBWrap			(bbwrap.sh) Maps multiple read files to the same reference, producing one sam file per input file.
+The advantage is that the reference/index only needs to be read once.